Xim-ya/bounce_tapper/README.md

 )
 ```

-The `onTap` property is optional, so if your child widget handles touch events on its own, the Shrink / Grow animation will still be triggered even without passing a touch event to ZoomTapper.
+The `onTap` property is optional, so if your child widget handles touch events on its own, the Shrink/Grow animation will still be triggered even without passing a touch event to ZoomTapper.

 <br>

 # Features

-ZoomTapper not only offers Shrink / Grow touch animations but also provides various finely-tuned features.
+ZoomTapper not only offers Shrink/Grow touch animations but also provides various finely-tuned features.

 ## 1. Cancel ongoing interaction when scrolling